TimSeah/til-25-data-chefs-ASR/README.md

 ## 📖 Description

-This repository contains the solution for the OCR (Optical Character Recognition) challenge as part of the TIL-25 Hackathon.
-The primary goal was to train an effective OCR model.
+This repository contains the solution for the ASR (Optical Character Recognition) challenge as part of the TIL-25 Hackathon.
+The primary goal was to train an effective ASR model.

 *(You can add more specific details about the challenge problem here if you like.)*